gtonye/voice-tech-to-3/README.md

 ##### Deploy

+> Execute the following from the repository root directory

-* make a local copy of the [ask config](./docs/data/ask-config-example.json) in the current directory under `.ask/config`
+* make a local copy of the [ask config](./docs/data/ask-config-example.json) in the current directory under `.ask/config` (create the .ask directory)
 * update the skill id and lambda arn in the previously created file.
 * `ask-cli deploy`